-Lombok offers its own unique version of Indonesian culture and society at a much slower pace than its more popular neighbouring island Bali.
-Maybe the biggest difference in culture is that 85-90% of Lombok’s inhabitants is Muslim.
-The rest is Christian, Buddhist or Hindu.
-That’s why Lombok is also called as the ‘island of the thousand mosques’.
-You can spot a mosque almost every 500 meter.
+Lombok offers its own unique version of Indonesian culture and society at a much slower pace than its more popular neighboring island Bali.
+Maybe the biggest difference in culture is that 85-90% of Lombok’s inhabitants are Muslim.
+The rest is Christian, Buddhist, or Hindu.
+That’s why Lombok is also called the ‘island of the thousand mosques’.
+You can spot a mosque almost every 500 meters.
 So yes, that also means you will most likely hear the call to prayer at 4 AM in the morning if you stay at an accommodation close to a mosque.
 So be aware of that when booking!

-But there has been lots of development going on in 2019, 2020 and 2021 with the Mandalika project.
-A $3 billion project to built a new MotoGP circuit, luxury residences, luxury resorts together with an appropriate infrastructure.
-The first MotoGP race in Lombok has been held in 2022 and all the new developments promises a lot of visitors for the upcoming years.
+But there has been a lot of development going on in 2019, 2020, and 2021 with the Mandalika project.
+A $3 billion project to build a new MotoGP circuit, luxury residences, and luxury resorts together with appropriate infrastructure.
+The first MotoGP race in Lombok has been held in 2022 and all the new developments promise a lot of visitors in the upcoming years.

 How to get to Lombok

 You can choose the type of transport to Lombok based on a few things.